greenhas/spg_website/content/Communities/2022-02-22-City-council.md

 ---
 date: 2022-02-22T19:41:16-05:00
-title: "City council member responded to my concerned email by basically telling me I should have spoken up before the vote happened.
-Feels harsh but fair—want to do better about showing up and speaking up."
+title: ""
-tags: ["micro"]
+tags: ["micro","Communities"]
 ---
+City council member responded to my concerned email by basically telling me I should have spoken up before the vote happened.
+Feels harsh but fair—want to do better about showing up and speaking up.